Interested in bowfishing, but don’t know much about it?

 You are most likely standing on a boat that will move beneath your feet and an arrow rest will help you make it easier to aim and shoot at the fish.

-Don’t mistake it with a finger tab or shooting glove which is used by most archers to keep your fingertips safe from blisters.
+Don’t mistake them with a finger tab or shooting glove which are used by most archers to keep your fingertips safe from blisters.

-The finger guard I am talking about is not something you put on your hand, but is attached to the bowstring!
+The finger guards, also known as finger savers, I am talking about are not something you put on your hand, but are attached to the bowstring!

-It is made of rubber and has two functions.
+They are made of rubber and have two functions.

-First, it protects your fingertips like a tab or glove would.
+First, they protect your fingertips like a tab or glove would.

-Second and more importantly, it gives you a safe hook on the bowstring even when your fingers are wet.
-The rubber of the finger guard will prevent the bowstring from slipping from your fingers and loosing the arrow too early.
+Second and more importantly, they give you a safe hook on the bowstring even when your fingers are wet.
+The rubber of the finger savers will prevent the bowstring from slipping from your fingers and loosing the arrow too early.